georgedrummond/SnapshotDB/README.markdown

 ## Installing in house

 Running the app in house might sound like a nice idea but it is a lot harder to do than via heroku.
 If you wish to host it in house you will be required to set up a server (I strongly suggest a Linux server) to run the app.
-The easiest and most reliable method of installation will probably be via [phusion passenger](http://www.modrails.com/) but I dont recommend this for a novice.
+The easiest and most reliable method of installation will probably be via [phusion passenger](http://www.modrails.com/) but I don't recommend this for a novice.

 For a choice of database I suggest [PostgreSQL](http://www.postgresql.org/).
 You will need to visit their site for installation and configuration instructions.
 You will also need to configure the database within the app (see [```config/database.yml```](https://github.com/georgedrummond/SnapshotDB/blob/master/config/database.yml)).